wrube/Project-3-Group-1/README.md

 backgrounds?
 Are there different cultures represented?
 Make sure that you consider what types of people may have been excluded from your dataset.

+### Data protection

+Before publishing any statistics on the refugee statistics website, UNHCR applies safeguards to protect confidentiality.
+Small numbers less than five are rounded to the nearest multiple of five.
+Additionally data relating to asylum decisions is rounded between five and ten.

+Data between tables remains additive therefore the totals should be considered approximations.

 References for the data source(s)